loki3/flexagonator/docs/script.md

 // create the minimal hexaflexagon that supports the pyramid shuffle { pats: [[1, 2], 3, 4, 5, [[[6, 7], 8], 9], 10] }
 ```

+In order to figure out the pat notation for a given flexagon, start by uniquely labeling every leaf, from 1 on up.
+Put the negative numbers on the backside of each leaf, so if the front is 3, the back will be -3.
+From the folded state you want to describe, start from one pat and go clockwise till you've described each pat.

+For an individual pat, identify the first hinge that could unfold it.
+The subpat on the top will be listed first, and the subpat on the bottom will be listed second.
+If a subpat is just a single leaf, list the leaf number, including whether the positive or negative value is face up.
+If the subpat has more structure, repeat the above process, finding the next hinge and describing the two subpats.
+In this way, you can recursively describe the entire structure of a pat in nested arrays.

+One interesting note is that pat notation for triangle flexagons doesn't need to say which hinge connects subpats.
+This is implicit in how flexagons behave.
+Also note that Flexagonator currently assumes all the triangles meet in the center, so the full flexagon structure doesn't need to specify how the pats are connected.

 ## Flexes